Find a Qualified Attorney Near You

 If your spouse is living in the U.S. and is in the process of acquiring a green card through marriage, they might encounter certain types of questions during the interview process.
 It is best to list details such as your spouse’s birthday, phone number, or favorite food.

 In addition, it is also important to arrive early and dress conservatively but comfortably.
-For additional green card interview tips, review FindLaw's Immigration Interview Do's and Don'ts article.

-Can I apply for a green card after entering the U.S. with a B-2 Visa?
+Can I Apply for a Green Card After Entering the U.S. With a B-2 Visa?

 Generally, you cannot change your status from a nonimmigrant B-2 visa to a lawful permanent resident.
 Applying for LPR requires qualifying for employment or a family relationship, and even if you have such a qualifying relationship, there are strict rules as to when one qualifies to adjust status from within the United States.